How to Plan Moving Out of Student Accommodation

 Don't forget to reconfirm the arrangements a day before to prevent any misunderstanding or to put a contingency plan in place.

-Get Your Paperwork In Order!
+Get Your Paperwork in Order!

 You will need to update your personal information by providing your new address to your doctor, bank, university and any other services that you use regularly, including store cards.
 This will ensure that you don’t miss any important letters, bills or appointments.
 This should be pretty straightforward by updating your client data in each account or use a postal forwarding service.